Variable-Interactive/.github/profile/README.md

 ### Variable is Change!
-We are an independent team of gamedevs that hope to bring change to the world
+We are an independent team of gamedevs that love science and games